TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 13/John 13.23.md

 ---

-There was at the table reclining in Jesus' bosom one of his disciples, whom Jesus loved.
+One of his disciples, whom Jesus loved, was at the table, leaning against Jesus' breast.